Year-Up-United-SPR-2025/Capstone-1-Account-Pro/README.md

 ![Reader Writer Time Class 2](https://github.com/user-attachments/assets/f8d835e0-df98-414c-b37d-99f1a79cf51c)

 Figuring out how to display the time was an issue until I learned about the LocalTime statement.
-You can see this a few times in my code because the way I did it was to add the date and then use the time that is now to create a transaction that was created on my computer.
+You can see this a few times in my code because the way I did it was to add the date and then use the time that is now to create a transaction that was made on my computer.

 ![Ledger Screen Showing](https://github.com/user-attachments/assets/232226b0-1f58-4187-a047-1e5a4623fdc7)

-The last issue I had was that the way it was displaying information in the terminal required using the trim and split to make that work.
+The last issue I had was that the way it displayed information in the terminal required using the trim and split to make it work.
 I used a website named https://carbon.now.sh/ to show my code in the images, if anyone else wants to use it.

 ## How I did this project